Is Shopping a Hobby or an Addiction? Take our Shopaholic Quiz

 It is important to note that going on a shopping spree once in a while does not mean you are a shopping addict.

-However, there are several sign and symptoms shopping addicts display that that you might went to look out for.
+However, there are several signs and symptoms shopping addicts display that you might need to look out for.

 I am not a doctor so I can not help you score this test.
 If you answer always compared to once in a while you will know if you have this under control or not.